Introduction

 row.names(nc) <- as.character(nc$FIPSNO)

-The shapefile format presupposes that you have three files with extensions .shp, .shx, and .dbf, where the first contains the geometry data, the second the spatial index, and the third the attribute data.
-They are required to have the same name apart from the extension, and are read here using sf::st_read() into the sf object nc; the class is defined in sf.
+The shapefile format presupposed that you had three files with extensions .shp, .shx, and .dbf, where the first contains the geometry data, the second the spatial index, and the third the attribute data.
+They were required to have the same name apart from the extension, and were read here using sf::st_read() into the sf object nc; the class is defined in sf.
 The centroids of the largest polygon in each county are available using the st_centroid method from sf as an sfc POINT object, and can be used to place labels after the extraction of the coordinate matrix:

 plot(st_geometry(nc), axes=TRUE)